Rehan018/NLP-CheatSheet/Text Representation Using TF-IDF.md

 ### **Python Implementation of TF-IDF**

-Here's how you can implement the TF-IDF model using Python, specifically with the `TfidfVectorizer` from scikit-learn.
+the TF-IDF model using Python, specifically with the `TfidfVectorizer` from scikit-learn.

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer